-The following table sets forth information, as of August 25, 2021, with respect to the beneficial ownership of our non-voting Series B Cumulative Preferred Stock (the "Series B Preferred Stock") by each of our directors, each of our named executive officers, and all of our executive officers and directors as a group.
-As of August 25, 2021, there were issued and outstanding 5,210,716 shares of Series B Preferred Stock.
+The following table sets forth information, as of the record date, with respect to the beneficial ownership of our nonvoting Series B Cumulative Preferred Stock (the "Series B Preferred Stock") held by: (i) each of our directors; (ii) each of our named executive officers; and (iii) all of our executive officers and directors as a group.
+As of the record date, there were issued and outstanding 7,586,303 shares of Series B Preferred Stock.